NicoZweifel/bevy_feronia/examples/EXAMPLES.md

 - Press `SPACE` to scatter.
 - The `Wind` Resource is configurable in the Inspector Window.

+All examples have the window and a performance overlay.

 > [!TIP]
 >
 > The examples all use `TAA` and `SSAO` by default, you can however run it with `DLSS` by using `--features dlss`.
 >
 > How to set up `DLSS` can be found [here](https://github.com/bevyengine/dlss_wgpu).

-All examples have an inspector window to control the global `Wind` resource and a performance overlay.

 ### Full